American Islam (term)

 Ruhollah Khomeini, the leader and founder of the Islamic Republic, used the term describing it as "fake Islam", intended to deceive Muslims, preaching a separation of state and religion, that stands in opposition to "pure Mohammedan Islam".
-According to the current Supreme Leader of Iran, Seyyed Ali Khamenei, (speaking in 2010), "American Islam means ceremonial Islam, an Islam that is indifferent in the face of oppression."
+According to the late Supreme Leader of Iran, Seyyed Ali Khamenei, (speaking in 2010), "American Islam means ceremonial Islam, an Islam that is indifferent in the face of oppression."

 Background

 At least according to the Iranian Fars News Agency, Sayyid Qutb, (Egyptian author, Islamist theorist), was the first one to use the phrase American Islam.

 "Americans need Islam.
 They want an Islam that fights the communists in the Middle East, not an Islam that fights colonialism and autocracy.
 They don't want Islam to rule, because when the religion of Islam is ruled: it trains a nation for which it is obligatory to become strong and reject colonialism; Whether it is communist colonialism or American colonialism."